near/docs/docs/2.build/1.chain-abstraction/chain-signatures/chain-signatures-contract/overiew.md

 ---
 id: overview
-title: Chain signature in a NEAR contract
+title: Using Chain Signatures in a Contract
 ---

 import Tabs from '@theme/Tabs';